TRaSH-Guides/Guides/docs/Radarr/Tips/Sync-2-radarr-sonarr.md

 !!! info ""

-    In this example, we are going to use two Radarr instances (The basics are the same for Sonarr).
+    In this example, we will use two Radarr instances (The basics are the same for Sonarr).

     - ^^==Radarr 1==^^ = The main 4K/2160p (UHD) Radarr.
-    - {++Radarr 2++} = The 1080p (HD) Radarr that we've set up for a streaming-optimized quality profile.
+    - {++Radarr 2++} = The 1080p (HD) Radarr we've set up for a streaming-optimized quality profile.

     This option will show you how to create a 1:1 copy of your Radarr/Sonarr instances, as it will synchronize everything.